 The third article explained the complexity of the debate about food and the food industry.

 In this article, I express my surprise about the lack of the food industry’s confidence in their own capacities.
 I will illustrate this with two examples.
 The first is the dairy debate that emerged in The Netherlands at the beginning of the 21st century.
-The next are the false claims in the European Parliament that the European Green Deal will cause food shortages.
+The next is the false claims in the European Parliament that the European Green Deal will cause food shortages.

 Some of the links are affiliate links.
 As an affiliate associate, we earn a commission when you purchase any of the products offered through the shared links at no extra cost for you.
 This helps us maintain this website.